spacegothprincess/frlgrse_dynamic_pokemon_tracker/README.md

   -pokerus status.
-  -in battle status conditions and fainted condition -rendering the correct unown letter for caught unown
+  -in battle status conditions and fainted condition -rendering the correct unown letter for caught unown -move roster
+  -configuration files to help in layout of custom overlays

 Features yet to be added.

--move roster
--configuration files for custom overlays (There is one basic set available on download) -QoL updates for easily changing certain parameters.
+-QoL updates for easily changing certain parameters.

 Known Bugs